kumar303/akismet/README.rst

 **This is a quick fix to get Akismet working with non-ascii Unicode data.
 Please check PyPI if there is an official release.  -Kumar**

-A python interface to the `Akismet <http://akismet.com>`_ API.
-This is a web service for blocking SPAM comments to blogs - or other online services.

 You will need a Wordpress API key, from `wordpress.com <http://wordpress.com>`_.

 You should pass in the keyword argument 'agent' to the name of your program,